 Cycling wise, Luke is the youngest participant to complete the White Mountain 100.
 Last year he placed 14th overall in his finish.
 His favorite type of cycling is Mountain Biking and he is the 3- time defending champ of the Goldstream Sports Hoo Doo Cup.
 He races BMX in Fairbanks every summer, has traveled to race in the lower 48 and competed in the Canadian National Championships.

 Aaron is an Alaska transplant, relocating to Fairbanks in October of 2018 from Raleigh, NC (why?
-Let’s just say a girl was involved and he thought Alaska sounded fun).
+Let’s just say another very handsome man was involved and he thought Alaska sounded fun).
 After spending a few years with the Carlson Center, Aaron relocated to Salt Lake City to work as a Digital Marketing Strategist for Avalaunch Media.
 He continues to assist Goldstream with our marketing efforts.
 He came on board part time as the Marketing Manager for Goldstream in February of 2019.

 Aaron started competing in triathlons in 2016.
 To date he he has completed five 70.3 distance events, one full distance Ironman (Maryland, 2018), and numerous Olympic and Sprint distance races.
 In 2019 he was the first place overall male at the Fairbanks Sourdough 70.3 race.
 He has qualified for the USAT Age Group National Championship in August and has a goal of qualifying for the 70.3 IRONMAN World Championship next year.
 Aaron has participated in endurance events across the United States as well as Chile and Costa Rica.